TabeaPietsch/Proteome-annotation/README.md

 # Proteome-annotation
 This repository is the result of a four week internship at the Rappsilber Laboratory [1].

-Proteome annotation was done in python via NCBI download [2], Diamond protein sequence alignment [3], and foldseek structural alignment [4].
+Proteome annotation was done in python via NCBI download [2], Diamond protein sequence alignment [3], and Foldseek structural alignment [4].
 Genome annotation was started but not finished and contains only a genome download script.

 ## Required packages
 - argparse